 Odds and ends like basic toiletries (face wash, toothpaste, hand sanitizer, baby wipes)

 Now, I’m not going to bore you with every little thing Kieran and I packed, but the lists above signified the most important in my mind.
 Yes, I realize booze topped the cabin necessities list.
-If you’re going to hike over 3 hours in the snow, trust me, you don’t want to forget the whisky.
-Since we’re new to the Pacific Northwest, neither Kieran or I own backpacks, snowshoes, or sleeping bags warm enough for temps in the lower 20’s, so we had to secure those items befor the trip.
+If you’re going to hike over 3 hours in the snow, trust me, you don’t want to forget the whiskey.
+Since we’re new to the Pacific Northwest, neither Kieran or I own backpacks, snowshoes, or sleeping bags warm enough for temps in the lower 20’s, so we had to secure those items before the trip.

 Items like snowshoes and trekking poles can be rented at a minimal cost if you’re not interested in purchasing your own.
 Depending on the time of year, backpacks can be rented as well.
 Kieran and I have normal sleeping bags for regular camping, but they’re heavy and not designed for cold weather.
 Tilly Jane doesn’t have heat, except for a wood burning stove, so it’s essential to purchase or borrow a sleeping bag made to keep you warm in freezing temperatures.

 5 couples went to Tilly Jane this past weekend.
 We had Phoebe and Eric, Forest and Margret, Charlie and Rachel, Nathan and Angela, Kieran and myself.
 I must say, these people were the absolute BEST to snowshoe with.
 No drama, no cattiness, no issues.
-This group of people were hilarious and an absolute joy to spend time with.
+This group of people was hilarious and an absolute joy to spend time with.

 We steadily hiked our way up through a winter wonderland.
-The trail switchbacked between snow covered evergreen trees that peacefully loomed over our heads.
+The trail switchbacked between snow-covered evergreen trees that peacefully loomed over our heads.
 Snow started to fall, so even though Kieran and I were huffing and puffing, hiking up the trail, we were blissful to be submerged in a beautiful landscape!

 Even though our scenery was magnificent, I’m not exaggerating when I say the hike was no joke, it was tough.
 Almost immediately Kieran and I felt fatigued.
 Shortly after we started hiking, even though my boots were broken in, my heels erupted in blisters.
 I wasn’t in a lot of pain, but with over 3 hours of the hike left, I needed to take action.
-I took off my pack, took out my first aid kit, and found the mole skin.
-After applying mole skin to both heels, I put on an extra pair of socks.
+I took off my pack, took out my first aid kit, and found the moleskin.
+After applying moleskin to both heels, I put on an extra pair of socks.
 The extra pair of socks helped by alleviating friction in my boots.
 Instead of rubbing my heels raw, the two pairs of socks rubbed against each other instead.
 It worked, I felt discomfort in my heels, but it was manageable.

-After awhile, we entered into the “burn zone”.
+After a while, we entered into the “burn zone”.
 A forest fire destroyed the area in 2008 leaving behind an enormous amount of bare trees, as far as the eye could see.
 The sight was hauntingly beautiful, but the bare trees offered no resistance to the blustering winds.
 The further up we hiked, the more fierce the winds and snow became.
 We reached the mountain ridge, a wide open segment of the trail, and at this juncture I was scared.
 You exert so much energy snowshoeing that you start sweating profusely.
 The more you sweat, the more layers you peel off.
-By the time we reached the ridge, I was down to a long sleeved shirt and a thin wind breaker.
+By the time we reached the ridge, I was down to a long-sleeved shirt and a thin windbreaker.
 As long as you continue hiking, you felt warm, but our group stopped from time to time to catch their breath or let the other members of our party catch up.
 During one of those stops, the icy winds and snow picked up, cutting through my thin layers like a knife.
-My body cooled down, I caught a chill, and started to shiver.
-I was really nervous at this point, because remember how I told you about the gloves I was wearing?
+My body cooled down, I caught a chill and started to shiver.
+I was really nervous at this point because remember how I told you about the gloves I was wearing?
 They were a horrible choice for this hike and weren’t keeping my hands warm.
 In fact, my hands were so cold it felt like they were starting to burn so I feared my fingers were getting frostbite!
-I told the group I HAD to keep moving to keep warm, which they understood.
+I told the group I had to keep moving to keep warm, which they understood.
 However, even though my body warmed up, my fingers continued to burn.
 I started to panic.
 Luckily, both Kieran (in front of me) and Natan (behind me) noticed I was in distress.
 Graciously, Natan gave me his gloves, stuffed with hand warmers, which made an immediate difference.
 My hands didn’t bother me for the rest of the hike.
 PHEW!

 After crossing the ridge we came to the traverse a harrowing section of the trial.
-The traverse can be a bitch to cross because it’s so narrow, hikers often have to side step their way across.
-Luckily, the traverse had enough snow fall recently to help widen the trail, so our group didn’t have to side step, we were able to walk normally.
+The traverse can be a bitch to cross because it’s so narrow, hikers often have to sidestep their way across.
+Luckily, the traverse had enough snowfall recently to help widen the trail, so our group didn’t have to sidestep, we were able to walk normally.

 After crossing the traverse, we had 2 steep hills left to climb before reaching Tilly Jane.
-Thankfully, the forest fire of 2008 didn’t consume the cabin, but came awfully close.
+Thankfully, the forest fire of 2008 didn’t consume the cabin but came awfully close.
 You know you’re only minutes away from the cabin when the see full trees again, so after crossing the traverse, with only 2 more steep hills to climb, we knew we were getting close!

 The trail between the two hills was relatively flat.
 Some of our group was ahead of us, some were behind, Kieran, Charlie, and I were in the middle of the pack.
-At this point the 3 us adapted what I affectionately refer to as the “snowshoe shuffle”.
+At this point, the 3 us adapted what I affectionately refer to as the “snowshoe shuffle”.
 After 3 hours of snowshoeing up a mountain, we were tired and still had a 1/2 hour to go.
 To keep moving, but conserve energy, I would take about 10 steps, rest for a few seconds, take 10 steps, rest, 10 steps, rest, ect.
 The 3 of us trudged along at that pace for a good while.